pmean/build-website/text/04/Wikipedia.md

 output: html_document
 ---
 > Part of my job on these web pages is to find good resources beyond
 > what I can write about Statistics.
-I\'m finding more and more that
+I'm finding more and more that
 > there are wonderful references in a web resource known as the
 > Wikipedia.
-If you haven\'t visited the
+If you haven't visited the
 > [Wikipedia](http://en.wikipedia.org/wiki/Main_Page), it is worth a
 > look.
 >